 Establishing and enforcing user permissions in Dynamics 365 Business Central is key to avoiding loss due to employee theft and/or fraud.
+E Foqus has been working with New View Strategies to address this growing concern.
 Here we walk you through why you may be at risk and explain how to mitigate those risks in Dynamics 365 Business Central.

 No matter how much you trust your employees, you can never fully count on the fact that they may not one day be the perpetrators of fraud or theft against your organization.
 Luckily, there are ways you can mitigate this risk.
 If your organization is using Dynamics 365 Business Central, we will show you how to use the tools at your disposal (plus some additional tools in the Advanced Cloud Security App) to ensure your financial information is as secure as possible.

 Law and Order in Dynamics 365 Business Central

 Section 404 of the Sarbanes-Oxley Act (SOX) made it mandatory for management to maintain internal controls over financial reporting including accounting systems that generate numbers for the reports.
 The bill, enacted in 2002, was in reaction to major corporate and accounting scandals, including Enron and WorldCom.
 SOX covers the responsibilities of a public corporation’s board of directors.

 However, SOX does nothing to mandate controls to privately held companies, even though small and mid-sized businesses are more vulnerable to fraud than larger organizations.
 And despite the fact that it is not mandated, if your organization does experience a data breach, it is possible that you could be sued for not holding up the standard of SOX.
 Even if you are not audited by an agency for standards, you need to have them, and you need to follow them.